 What Can You Do When Insurance Does Not Cover Ketamine Treatment for Mental Health?

 Most field experts prefer ketamine infusion therapy over intranasal esketamine (Spravato®) because of its superior performance in large-scale clinical trials.
 Remission after IV administration lasts longer, and the side effects are fewer (Bahji et al., 2021).
 Yet, insurers only pay for Spravato® for depression treatment, thanks to its FDA approval status.
-This means that IV ketamine must be paid for out-of-pocket by most patients.
+This means that most patients must pay for IV ketamine out-of-pocket.

 If insurance does not cover IV ketamine for mental health treatments, how can you give patients the best therapeutic option and sustain your business at the same time?
 We discuss these issues and more in this article.